Mountain-Hydrology-Research-Group/snow-hydrology/modules/module4.md

 Isolate the plots to only these 4-5 days.
 What is going on here?
 Why are the snowpack temperatures acting the way they are?

 ### Problem 2: Snowpack internal energy
+In Lab 4-2, we estimated the "change in snowpack internal energy" term by using an estimate of constant snowpack density.
+In Lab 4-3, we examined actual measurements of snow density from snowpits.
+In Lab 2-3, we examined estimates of snow density from snow-pillow SWE and snow depth measurements.
+Combining your knowledge from these labs, complete the following steps:
+- A. Using the snowpit dataset, calculate the depth-averaged snowpack density for each snowpit-day (i.e. you should have one density value for day in the snowpit dataset).
+- B. Using the main sos dataset, calculate the daily-averaged, depth-averaged snowpack density (we did this in Lab 2-3).
+- C. Plot the two time series of daily snowpack density from the two different dataets on the same plot.
+- D. Describe the differences between the two.
+Describe how changes in snowpack density will result in a different estimate of the "change in snowpack internal energy term", assuming all other measurements stay the same.
+According to the equation below (copied from Lab 4-2), will increasing/decreasing density cause an estimate of the change-in-internal-energy term to increase or decrease?

+$$ \frac{d}{dt} (\Delta z U) = \rho_s c_p^{ice} \Delta z \frac{d}{dt} \langle T_s \rangle $$

+### Problem 3: The snowpack energy balance (no coding or plots)
+According to your answer to Problem 2D, do you think that snow pit measurements of density will help "close" the snowpack energy balance (by close, I mean decrease the Residual observed in the plot at the end of Lab 4-2).
+If someone is trying to "close" the snowpack energy balance, do you think that acquiring snow-pit measurements of snow density should be a high priority?